hskang9/speckle-wallet-lib/proposal.md

 FIXME: replace "document" with some improvement channel in polkadot

-This document extends the idea of BIP 44 to manage multi-accounts for interchain.
+This document introduces Hierarchy deterministic wallet for polkadot/substrate to achieve following benefit:

+1. Removing neccessity for backup on randomly generated keys
+2. Recoverable multi-accounts for parachains
+3. Selective asset sharing by derived accounts from the root

 ==Motivation==